mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ### Indentation-sensitive languages

-Parsing of indentation-sensitive language deserves its own tutorial, but let's take a look at the basic tools upon which you can build.
-First of all you should work with space consumer that doesn't eat newlines automatically.
+Parsing of indentation-sensitive language deserves its own tutorial, but let's take a look at the basic tools upon which we can build.
+First of all we should work with space consumer that doesn't eat newlines automatically.
-This means you'll need to pick them up manually.
+This means we'll need to pick them up manually.

 The main helper is called `indentGuard`.
-It takes a parser that will be used to consume white space (indentation) and a predicate of type `Int -> Bool`.
+It takes a parser that will be used to consume white space (indentation) and a predicate of the type `Int -> Bool`.
 If after running the given parser column number does not satisfy given predicate, the parser fails with message “incorrect indentation”, otherwise it returns current column number.

 In simple cases you can explicitly pass around value returned by `indentGuard`, i.e. current level of indentation.
 If you prefer to preserve